-Explain to her the reason for the change.
+Explain to your alcoholic daughter the reason for the change.
 The empty bottle of vodka, the court-mandated breathalyzer she cut out of her car.
 But don’t frame it as a punishment.
 It’s a line you are drawing.
 Parents draw lines.
 Everyone has to draw their lines at one point or another.
 It’s a matter-of-fact repercussion of what you’ve had to endure.
 This isn’t about anger that you found the empty bottle, or rehashing violations of your trust.
 It’s just about your stating how things are, and what needs to change.

 Your conversation could sound like this

 We love you.
 We know that living with us isn’t ideal for you.
 It’s not ideal for us either.
 We know that you are having trouble staying sober (vodka bottle).
 Addiction is a hideous foe.
 It is tearing apart our family and our home.
 Here is what we are going to do.